rmadar/pandoc-templates/README.md

 This could be useful to give additional details which don't fit a presentation but a more complete document.
 </div>
 ```

+The output slides can be found [here](examples/SimpleSlides/slides.pdf) and the corresponding article
+with more details in the conclusion is [here](examples/SimpleSlides/article.pdf).

 ### Webpage